Wall Street Pummels Exelixis Inc. (EXEL) After Recent Earnings Report

-Exelixis Inc. (NASDAQ:EXEL) went down by -2.75% from its latest closing price compared to the recent 1-year high of $27.80.
-The company’s stock price has collected -6.41% of loss in the last five trading sessions.
-Press Release reported 6 hours ago that Exelixis to Webcast Fireside Chats as Part of Virtual Investor Conferences in December
+Exelixis Inc. (NASDAQ:EXEL) went up by 3.63% from its latest closing price compared to the recent 1-year high of $27.80.
+The company’s stock price has collected 2.16% of gains in the last five trading sessions.
+Press Release reported on 11/27/20 that Exelixis Announces Partner Takeda Receives Approval in Japan for CABOMETYX(R) (cabozantinib) for the Treatment of Unresectable Hepatocellular Carcinoma That Has Progressed After Prior Systemic Therapy

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.